 Organic gardening is a type of gardening which uses no chemical fertilizers or pesticides.
 Gardeners look for alternatives to achieve a healthy crop without resorting to spraying the plants with chemicals which can leech into the soil and harm others directly or indirectly.
 Organic gardening can be extremely difficult, mostly because there are various pests that can destroy your efforts-so this is how you can beat them.
-The experts at Build and Pest, and a building and pest company from Brisbane, provided additional insight to this article.
-Being that their field of expertise is building and pest inspections, there are no conflicts of interest.

 How do Organic Gardens Stop Pests?

 The biggest challenge when planning an organic garden is pest control.
 Most farmers report losing the majority of their crops to the many bugs and insects that will eat plants or produce.
 The best way to prevent losses is to use pest resistant plants.
 By diversifying crops and using companion planting, the pest-resistant plants will protect the surrounding plants as well.

 Choose the Right Insects

 While insects can be damaging to an organic garden, there are many beneficial insects which prevent damage.
 These insects include ladybugs, praying mantis, predatory mites, and lacewings to name just a few.
 These insects will eat the mites and other bugs which can damage crops, providing a natural and safe alternative.
 This is the way to use them.
 Organic supply companies sell these insects, and once placed in the garden, the insects tend to stay in the area.
 Some of the winged insects may fly a short distance, but usually won’t leave the garden.